 Together, we aim to ensure a safe and inclusive educational, training, and working environment for all of us

-Currently, he is a third-year medical student at The Ohio State College of Medicine entering the field of Physical Medicine and Rehabilitation.
+Currently, he is a fourth-year medical student at The Ohio State College of Medicine entering the field of Physical Medicine and Rehabilitation.
 As a member of the inner city, Corey did not meet a black male physician until he was in his second year of college.
 Due to this fact he realized that in order for more students to choose the path of medicine, early exposure would prove pivotal in the recruitment of male minorities.
 With the momentum and mentorship led by Dr. Quinn Capers IV, MD and Dr. Darrell Gray MD, MPH, he decided to create this space to help the growing initiative to recruit black males to medicine.

 Habeeb Suara is the son of Nigerian immigrants and was raised in Bolivar, TN.
-He went to college at University of Pennsylvania and now is a third-year medical student at The Ohio State College of Medicine, and he is currently completing his residency at the University of Cincinnati in Family Medicine
+He graduated from The Ohio State College of Medicine, and he is currently completing his residency at the University of Cincinnati in Family Medicine

 Habeeb has been a musician, producer and audio engineer for almost 15 years, starting off as a percussionist and later becoming a music artist and podcast host.
-His passion for recruiting more black men in medicine comes from his upbringing in rural TN and the impact black male role models had on their own journey.
-He was lucky to have teachers and family members who constanlty affirmed his dream of becoming a physician.
-He hopes to be the same kind of influence for future generations of black male physicians
+His passion for recruiting more black men in medicine comes from his upbringing in rural Tennessee and the impact black male role models had on his own journey.
+He has been lucky to have teachers and family members who constantly affirmed his dream of becoming a physician.
+Due to that fact, he hopes to be the same kind of influence for future generations of black male physicians

-1. Through power in numbers BMIM has aspirations to fund a scholarship for a young black male minority interested in pursuing medicine.
-The funds for this scholarship would go toward tools to help him apply to medical school: MCAT registration, MCAT prep course and resources, application fees and travel expenses for up to three medical schools, as a means to increase recruitment in the field of medicine.
+1. Through strength in numbers BMIM has aspirations to fund a scholarship for a young black male minority interested in pursuing medicine.
+The funds for this scholarship will go toward tools to help him apply to medical school: MCAT registration, MCAT prep course and resources, application fees and travel expenses for medical school, all as a means to increase recruitment in the field of medicine.

-2. Connect mentors and mentees through in person and virtual mentorship at all levels of the medical path
+2. Connect mentors and mentees through in person and virtual mentorship at all levels of the medicine

 3. Facilitate empowering discussions amongst physicians and students at every level along the medical journey